osmanbaskaya/osmanbaskaya.github.io/about.md

 permalink: /about/
 ---

-I am **Osman Başkaya**, joining [Twilio](https://www.twilio.com/) as a Senior Data Scientist.
+I am **Osman Başkaya**, works at [Twilio](https://www.twilio.com/) as a Senior Data Scientist.
 Previously, I was a research Engineer at [Totient](https://sbgdinc.com/) and [Seven Bridges Genomics](https://www.sevenbridges.com/) in Boston and Huawei Research in Istanbul.

 My main research interests: